emaste/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

 and clusteradm to start working on getting the facility prepared for some of the new FreeBSD hardware we are planning on purchasing.
 NYI generously provides this for free to the Project.
-We also worked on connecting with the new owners of the Bridgewater site, where most of the FreeBSD infrastructure is located.
+We also worked on connecting with the new owners of the NYI Bridgewater site, where most of the existing FreeBSD infrastructure is located.

 Some of the purchases we made for the Project last quarter to support infrastructure includes:
- - Spamhaus spam filtering software to limit the amount of spam on the mailing lists.
- - 5 application servers to run tasks like bugzilla, wiki, website, cgi, Phabricator, host git, etc.
+* 5 application servers to run tasks like bugzilla, wiki, website, cgi, phabricator, host git, etc.
- - 1 server to replace the old pkg server and provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume.
+* 1 server to replace the old pkg server and will provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume.
- - 1 server for exp-runs to make them faster.
+* 1 server for exp-runs and make them faster.
- - 1 server to build packages more frequently.
+* 1 server to build packages more frequently

-### FreeBSD Advocacy and Education ###
+### FreeBSD Advocacy and Education

 A large part of our efforts are dedicated to advocating for the Project.
 This includes promoting work being done by others with FreeBSD; producing advocacy